 Guidelines for Certificate Research Paper

-The research paper that qualifies for the MA and/or PhD Certificates in Film Studies should go beyond the average seminar paper for a course, though (as per above) it should begin as such a seminar paper in conjunction with a member of the Film Studies faculty.
+The research paper that qualifies for the MA and/or PhD Certificates in Film and Media Studies should go beyond the average seminar paper for a course, though (as per above) it should begin as such a seminar paper in conjunction with a member of the Film and Media Studies faculty.
 In essence, the research paper should aspire to be one publishable in an academic journal (though there is no requirement that it actually be published).

 This paper might go beyond a standard seminar paper in any or several of the following ways: (1) have a demonstrated original point of view or approach to a given topic; (2) articulate a clear and demonstrated argument about a topic that clarifies important issues in media studies; (3) involve substantial research with primary sources; (4) forge new theoretical or historical terrain; (5) consider hitherto ignored media texts.
-It will be up to the Film Studies instructor/advisor to determine how the paper might meet some of the above standards.
+It will be up to the Film and Media Studies instructor/advisor to determine how the paper might meet some of the above standards.

 All courses must be passed with a B or higher.